splunk/splunk-sdk-javascript/README.md

-# The Splunk Software Development Kit for JavaScript (Preview Release)
+# The Splunk JavaScript Software Development Kit (Preview Release)

-This SDK contains library code and examples designed to enable developers to build applications using Splunk and JavaScript.
-The SDK supports both server- and client-side JavaScript.
+The Splunk JavaScript Software Development Kit (SDK) contains library code and examples designed to enable developers to build applications using Splunk and JavaScript.
+This SDK supports both server- and client-side JavaScript.

 ## License

-The Splunk Software Development Kit for JavaScript is licensed under the Apache License 2.0.
-Details can be found in the file LICENSE.
+The Splunk JavaScript SDK is licensed under the Apache License 2.0.
+Details can be found in the LICENSE file.

-## This SDK is a Preview Release
+## The Splunk JavaScript SDK is a Preview release

-1. This Preview release a pre-beta release.
-There will also be a beta release prior to a general release.
-It is incomplete and may have bugs.
+1. This Preview is a pre-Beta release that is incomplete and may have bugs.
+There will be a Beta release prior to a general release.

-2. The Apache license only applies to the SDK and no other Software provided by Splunk.
+2. The Apache License only applies to the Splunk JavaScript SDK and no other Software provided by Splunk.

-3. Splunk in using the Apache license is not providing any warranties, indemnification or accepting any liabilities  with the Preview SDK.
+3. Splunk, in using the Apache License, does not provide any warranties or indemnification, and does not accept any liabilities with the Preview release of the SDK.

-4. Splunk is not accepting any Contributions to the Preview release of the SDK.
-    All Contributions during the Preview SDK will be returned without review.
+4. We are now accepting contributions from individuals and companies to our Splunk open source projects.
+See the [Open Source][contributions] page for more information.

 ## Installation

-Installing the JavaScript SDK can be done in a few simple steps.
-For more detailed instructions, you can go to the [Splunk Dev Portal][install].
+You can install the Splunk JavaScript SDK in a few simple steps.
+For more detailed instructions, go to the [Splunk Developer Portal][install].

-### Get the SDK
+### Get the Splunk JavaScript SDK

-You can get the SDK by either [downloading it][zip] or by cloning it using
+You can get the SDK by [downloading it][zip] from GitHub, or by cloning it:
-Git:

 > git clone https://github.com/splunk/splunk-sdk-javascript.git

-### XML to JSON Splunk App
+### Install the XML to JSON Splunk app

-To install the XML to JSON translation app, [`new_english`][new_english], you can copy it to `$SPLUNK_HOME/etc/apps/`
+To install the XML to JSON Splunk app, [`new_english`][new_english], copy it to `$SPLUNK_HOME/etc/apps/`.

-### Installing the SDK on your web page
+### Use the Splunk JavaScript SDK components on your web page

-If you want to use the SDK on your web page, you can simply include the `splunk.js` or `splunk.min.js` file in your page.
-You can find both of them in the [`splunk-sdk-javascript/client`][client_dir] directory.
+To use the components from the Splunk JavaScript SDK on your web page, copy the [`splunk-sdk-javascript/client`][client_dir] directory to your web server and include the `splunk.js` or `splunk.min.js` file from this directory in your code.

-To include them in your page:
+So, include one of the following tags in your code:

     <script type="text/javascript" src="/yourpath/splunk.js"></script>